 Transported to NorthBay Medical Center, Jessica was taken to the cardiac catheterization lab where interventional cardiologist Mark Villalon, M.D., was able to do an angiogram of her heart and found a number of blockages in her cardiac arteries.

 Jessica knew exactly how serious her situation was when she saw cardiothoracic surgeon Shea Pribyl, D.O, come into the room.
 She’d been there a year and a half before, when her father had triple bypass surgery with Dr. Pribyl.

-Now, as she learned she would also need a triple bypass, she was stunned.
+When she learned she would also need a triple bypass, she was stunned.
 “When we talk about coronary disease, we talk about two factors that play the biggest part.
-Number one, when your birthday is and number two, who your parents are,” said Dr. Pribyl in a video project that featured Jessica and other NorthBay Heart & Vascular patients.
+Number one, when your birthday is and number two, who your parents are,” said Dr. Pribyl.

 She came through the surgery with flying colors.
 “She is on the younger end of the spectrum for heart attacks, but we certainly do see people with heart disease at a younger age for a variety of reasons,” said Dr. Villalon.
 “Thankfully she got the treatment she needed.”

 But her life would change again in 2023.
 And this time, it was another Dr. Villalon – OB/Gyn Rachel Villalon, M.D. – who helped with her life-changing event: The birth of her second child, a daughter she named Katherine.

 “Her care was a little more complicated because of the cardiac issues she had a couple of years before,” Dr. Rachel Villalon explained.
 “But Jessica was lucky that she had been able to get her heart treated prior to her pregnancy.
 If that had not been the case, it would have been a much more risky pregnancy and could have risked her life and the life of her and baby.”

 For Jessica, having Drs.
 Villalon was a bonus.